 Moeraki Boulders & Katiki Point

-We were a little naughty and did it anyway because Katiki Point is said to be home to a penguin colony however we saw only one penguin in the far away distance, although did see very cute seals so it was worth being wee rebels.
+We were a little naughty and did it anyway because Katiki Point is said to be home to a penguin and seal colony however we saw only one lonely penguin in the far away distance, although did see very cute seals so it was worth being rebels and making the detour.

 DAY 6: MOERAKI - DUNEDIN - OTAGO PENINSULA - KAITANGATA

-Before we drove to Kaitangata for our campsite, we stopped at Sandfly Bay for a very brisk walk as it was so windy we were scared we’d be whisked off the cliff.
+Before we drove to Kaitangata for our campsite, we stopped at Sandfly Bay (Around 15km from Dunedin) for a very brisk walk as it was so windy we were scared we’d be whisked off the cliff.
 The windswept walk was worth it however, for the striking stormy views over the bay.
+Sandfly Bay is another spot on your South island road trip where you can find seals and penguins, so if the weather permits stick around to spot some.

 It was an hour’s drive from Dunedin to Kaitangata.
-To be honest, there was nothing to do in Kaitangata and last year it was even reported the government were offering payment to families to move there, the campsite was great however!
+To be honest, there wasn’t much to do in Kaitangata and last year it was even reported the government were offering payment to families to move there, the campsite was great however.

-DAY 7: KAITANGATA – THE CATLINS – FORTROSE
+DAY 7: KAITANGATA - THE CAITLINS - FORTROSE

 Just 40 minutes down the road from Kaitangata is The Catlins.
 The Catlins are a must for any New Zealand South Island itinerary and especially for nature lovers.
-The region is bustling with so much wildlife and rugged landscapes that it takes forever to drive anywhere as there are so many walks and trails to explore.
+There are so many things to do in the Catlins that it takes forever to drive anywhere, because there are too many tempting trails, wildlife to be found and rugged landscapes to explore.
+Although we wish we had longer, this is what we got up to…

-If you are limited on time, our top recommendation for your New Zealand South Island road trip in The Catlins is Nugget Point.
-We witnessed so many seals here however Roaring Bay which is located between Kaka Point and Nugget Point (part of the same nature walk) is said to be home to many penguins too!
+We could’ve spent hours watching the seals or if you head for Roaring Bay which is located between Kaka Point and Nugget Point (part of the same nature walk) it is home to Yellow-Eyed penguins which are often mistaken for ducks in the water.
 Unfortunately, we didn’t spot any but it may have been due to the time of year.

 From Nugget Point we then attempted to drive to Jack’s Blowhole (45 minute drive) however the weather took a turn for the worse so in true Loz & Daz fashion we stopped and had coffee and cake in the van instead.

-Enroute to our stop for the night, we visited Slope Point – the most Southern point of the South Island.
-We will warn, we had to walk through a field of sheep to get there and we were so grateful another couple were mad enough to brave the crazy windy weather as they were able to take our photo in the most southernly point in this New Zealand South Island itinerary.
+We will warn, we had to walk through a field of sheep to get there and we were so grateful another couple were mad enough to brave the crazy windy weather as they were able to take our photo at the famous sign which marks distances to the South Pole and the Equator, noting Slope Point is roughly halfway between the two.

 DAY 8: FORTROSE - BLUFF - ORETI BEACH - OREPUKI